Advise Me

 First, know that your support is valuable.
 Research has found that social support from friends and family members strongly impacts the process of coping with cancer and can increase the person’s overall well-being.

-“People who lack support are at an increased risk of mental health issues,” said Ashley Imburgia, a psychologist specializing in cancer care at Banner MD Anderson Cancer Center.
+“People living with cancer who lack support are at an increased risk of mental health issues,” said Ashley Imburgia, a psychologist specializing in cancer care at Banner MD Anderson Cancer Center.
 “Support, on the other hand, can help them cope and improve their quality of life.”
 Dr. Imburgia offered some suggestions on ways you can help as well as things to avoid.

 What to do